mrezagerami/VANET/README.md

 https://veins.car2x.org/

-I simulated urban traffic with a map of a part of Montreal, Canada with 50, 100 and 1000 cars and then analyzed the output data.
+I simulated urban traffic with a map of a part of Montreal, Canada, with 50, 100 and 1000 vehicles and also I enabled artery as well, and then analyzed the output data.